 Many thanks to Wikipedia for the above information – www.en.wikipedia.org

-All admissions are via the Visitor Centre.
-Visitors are brought to the monuments by shuttle bus.
+Admissions via the Visitor Centre, visitors are brought to the monuments by shuttle bus.